Using the right coffee beans when making espresso coffee in a Moka pot is imperative.

 Making a high-quality, good-tasting espresso in the Moka pot requires the coffee beans to have very specific traits.

-A dark roast and medium to medium-fine grind are going to provide the best coffee blend for Moka pot, but try testing different roasts and grinds to see what you prefer the most.
+A dark roast and medium to medium-fine grind are going to provide the best coffee blend for the Moka pot, but try testing different roasts and grinds to see what you prefer the most.

 If you’d like to test out some delicious espresso-based recipes, then you can have a look below at some of my favorites: